What are the best hiking shoes?

-On the speed lacing systems you just need to pull tight the laces and pull down a fastener that can either hide behind the tongue or are tucked on top down the front.
-These La Sportiva Tempesta shoes offer the single-pull lacing systems for added support.
+On the speed lacing systems, you just need to pull tight the laces and pull down a fastener that can either hide behind the tongue or are tucked on top-down the front.
+These La Sportiva Tempesta shoes offer single-pull lacing systems for added support.
 The previously mentioned Salomons are also known for this type of lacing.

 Breathing is good for the lungs and your feet.

-How much the shoe breathes is going to come from and mesh or webbing that’s on the shoe.
-Something that has a large amount of leather covering your foot isn’t going to breathe as well as something that has patches of breathable fabric to keep your feet cold.
+How much the shoe breathes is going to come from the mesh or webbing that’s on the shoe.
+Something that has a large amount of leather covering your foot isn’t going to breathe as well as something that has patches of breathable fabric to keep your feet cooler.
 Again, when it comes to hiking in Texas your feet will appreciate it.

 Protect those toes.